Beers15/reading-notes/Readings_Data-Modeling.md

 * Objected-oriented programming

-  This is a programming paradigm that revolves creating classes that can be used to instantiate bundles of related logic and data, or objects.
+  This is a programming paradigm that revolves around creating classes that can be used to instantiate bundles of related logic and data, or objects.

 * class